asperkins42/miscellaneous/CFU-Playground-Setup.md

 This incident has been reported to the administrator.
 ```

-So sorry Steve, I keep asking you to install packages.
+So sorry, Steve, I keep asking you to install packages.

+libtinfo5 was installed via a `$ wget http://security.ubuntu.com/ubuntu/pool/universe/n/ncurses/libtinfo5_6.3-2ubuntu0.1_amd64.deb` followed by asking Steve to install with `sudo dpkg -i libtinfo5_6.2-0ubuntu2_amd64.deb`

+This got libtinfo5 installed, and let me move on to the next problem.

+The earlier package amaranth-yosys expects the yosys package to already be installed, which I did not know.
+So, again, I asked Steve to install it and this is where we are.

 At the moment I cannot get any farther without this package installed, but once it is installed, it should be straightforward to finish setup.
 Really glad I set up the GUI, the terminal was getting old.
 I think the following lines will work if I get that package installed.